How to Count Cells with Color in Excel?

 - Step 5: For the above data, the structure applies a filter option.

 - Step 8: As you can see above, our SUBTOTAL function is showing the count of the filtered rows only.
-Since there are only two rows marked with Orange color, SUBTOTAL function showing the count as 3 only.
-Similarly, choose another color and see whether it is working perfectly or not.
+Since there are only two rows marked with Orange color, the SUBTOTAL function showing the count as three only; similarly, choose another color and see whether it is working perfectly or not.

 This count is 2, so we have an updated result.